 Chelan Fruit is a 200-member company based in North Central Washington.
-It is owned by International Farming Corporation in North Carolina.
+It is owned by International Farming in North Carolina.
 Chelan Fruit's roots are in three former regional cooperatives: Trout, Inc, Blue Chelan, Inc, and MAGI, Inc.

 Sage Fruit and CMI Orchards market the 4 to 5 million boxes produced annually at Chelan Fruit’s three production plants.

 Currently Chelan Fruit receives and produces bins of conventional and organic apples, pears, and cherries from 7,500 acres located from the Canadian border south to Ice Harbor.
 They employ 400 employees, peaking at 700 employees during cherry season.

 Trout Incorporated was incorporated in July 1921 as Lake Chelan Fruit Growers by eight growers.
 In 1921, fruit was hand sorted and packed, then shipped in one bushel wood boxes with labels glued on the ends identifying whose fruit was in the box.
 The Trout label is now a collector’s item.
 K.J.
 Hendershott was appointed manager of Trout, Inc. in 1921, and led the organization until 1966.
 To recognize his years of service a scholarship fund to further education in the agriculture industry has been established in his name.

 Blue Chelan Incorporated was established in 1942 as Chelan Manson Fruit Cooperative by 26 local growers.
 At that time they brought in approximately 160,000 boxes of apples at each warehouse.

 It took nearly 100 days to pack all the apples produced.
 Each year's crop had to be packed and shipped in a maximum of four months because apples could not be kept and stored beyond that time.
 Therefore, from January to August each year, the warehouse would virtually shut down until the new crop was delivered.